March 11, 2022

 Cage-Free Duck Fat is one of EPIC’s most popular products, and for good reason.
 Quite simply, it’s mild flavor helps elevate ordinary ingredients into memorable dishes for weeknights or special occasions alike.
 It also has a high smoke point (375 degrees), and unlike butter or olive oil, duck fat can be recycled and used again.

 Making soup for dinner?
 Start by warming duck fat in the pot instead of olive oil, then sauté your aromatics.
+Cook the soup as you normally would, and enjoy an extra luscious flavor in the finished product.

 What goes better with soup than a dunkable grilled cheese sandwich?
 For a crisp texture, slather the bread with duck fat before grilling.